 What Is the Process for an Arraignment Hearing?

-Although the process and rules may differ in your jurisdiction, the following provides a general overview of what to expect at your arraignment.
+Although the exact process and rules may differ from state to state and jurisdiction to jurisdiction, this article provides a general overview of what to expect at an arraignment hearing.

 The Arraignment Process at a Glance